Nakhon Ratchasima province: History

 The area around Khorat was already an important centre in the times of the Khmer empire in the 11th century, as can be seen by the temple ruins in Phimai historical park.
 Nakhon Ratchasima province is one of the provinces where there is still a sizable northern Khmer population.

 A new walled city with a surrounding moat, designated as Nakhon Ratchasima, was built in the 17th century by order of the King Narai, as the easternmost "command post", guarding the kingdom's border.
 Nakhon Ratchasima continued this duty during the Bangkok Period, although it was briefly seized during Lao rebellion (1826–1828) in 1826, in the reign of King Rama III of Siam.

 Nakhon Ratchasima has long been the most important political and economic centre in the northeastern region.
 In the late-19th century, the railroad reached Khorat and it became the junction of two main rail lines in the northeastern, Isan, region.
 In 1933, Nakhon Ratchasima was the stronghold of the royalist troops in the Boworadet Rebellion, as they fought against the new democratic government in Bangkok.
 In the 1950s, the Korat Royal Thai Air Force Base was built in Nakhon Ratchasima; from 1961 until 26 February 1976, this facility was also used as a base by the United States Air Force.

-A mass shooting occurred in the province on 8 and 9 February 2020.
-The gunman killed 30 and wounded another 57 before being shot dead by police.
-It was the deadliest mass shooting in Thailand's history.

-Nakhon Ratchasima was the birthplace of Thao Suranari who was born in 1771 and was the savior of Nakhon Ratchasima from King Chao Anouvong's army in 1826.
+Nakhon Ratchasima was the birthplace of Thao Suranari who was born in 1771 and was the savior of Nakhon Ratchasima from King Chao Anouvong's army in 1826 and former Prime Minister of thailand Prayut Chan-o-cha who served as a prime minister from 2014-2019.

 Symbols

 The provincial seal depicts the revered heroine of Khorat, Thao Suranari (Thai: ท้าวสุรนารี).

 A monument to Thao Suranari (real name: Khunying Mo; 1771–1852) stands in front of the old Pratu Chumphon gate.
 Also called "The Great Heroine of Khorat", Kunying Mo was the wife of the Siamese-appointed deputy governor of Nakhon Ratchasima during the reign of King Rama III.
 In 1826, Khunying Mo managed to repel the Laotian army led by Prince Anouvong of Vientiane who tried to reinstate control over the Khorat plateau.
 King Rama III conferred the title of Thao Suranari on Khunying Mo, as well as additional ones honouring her bravery.

 The provincial tree and flower is the sathon (Millettia leucantha).
+The provincial aquatic animal is Hoven's carp (Leptobarbus hoevenii).

 The provincial motto is "Land of brave women, fine silk material, Khorat rice noodles, Phimai Historical Park, and Dan Kwian ceramics".